World-of-Workflows/WorkflowsUniversity/docs/02_Installation/World-of-Workflows-BE-in-Windows Server.md

 6. Create a logs folder
    Create the folder  ```C:\inetpub\wwwroot\WorldOfWorkflows\logs``` if you enabled log output in `web.config`

-7. Grant read/write access to the logs folder
+7. Grant read/write access to the logs folder for the user `IIS AppPool\WorldOfWorkflows`

 8. Update appsettings.json
    Here is a <a href="./appsettings.json" download>sample `appsessings.json` </a> file.